The BIG IDEA

-Though our relationship with God is secure once we have placed our faith in Christ, our fellowship (intimate experience of God’s love and forgiveness) is blocked when we sin against Him.
-When we confess our sin to God and receive His forgiveness, he restores our fellowship with him.
+Although our relationship with God is secure when we place our faith in Christ, our fellowship is blocked when we sin against him.

-- What I want the group to experience: Restored communication and fellowship with God that comes from turning to God and confessing our sin.
+- EXPERIENCE: God’s love and forgiveness that comes from turning to him and confessing our sin.

 1. Describe how David feels physically in verses 3-4.

-(His bones wasted away.
-He ached He groaned, felt God’s hand heavy upon him, and his strength was sapped as in the heat of summer.)
+His bones wasted away.
+He ached.
+He groaned.
+He felt God’s hand heavily upon him, and his strength was sapped as in the heat of summer.

 2. What caused him to feel this way?

 God was showing him his sin, but he was still trying to cover it up.

 3. What did he do to deal with his sin?

 He admitted his sin.
 He didn’t cover it up any longer.
 He confessed to the Lord.
 The word “confess” means to admit sin and guilt.